Suzuki T125: T125 (1969-71)

 The second version of the T125 was known as the Stinger in most markets, it was also marketed as the Wolf in Japan, New Zealand and parts of Australia.
 In the rest of Australia and France it was called the Flying Leopard.
 It was Suzuki's interpretation of the American 'canyon racer'.
 The bike was based around the space frame of the TC120 Tail Cat.
 The frame was called the Triform by Suzuki.
 As the frame had been designed for the Trail Cat's single cylinder engine, the wider twin engine would have been too wide to fit between the frame tubes.
 To overcome this, Suzuki slated the cylinders forward, almost horizontally, so they sat in front of the frame tubes.
 The model was also available with a 90 cc engine, the T90.

 Technical details

 Engine and transmission

-The T125's engine was a 180° piston ported two stroke twin of unit construction and had alloy head and cast iron barrelswith the cylinders sloped forward almost to the horizontal.
+The T125's engine was a 180° piston ported two stroke twin of unit construction and had alloy head and cast iron barrels with the cylinders sloped forward almost to the horizontal.
 The engine had a bore and stroke of 43.2 × 43.2 mm and a compression ratio of 7.3:1.
 Claimed power output was 15 bhp @ 8,500 rpm, giving the machine a top speed of 81 mph.
 Fuel was delivered by twin down-draught carburettors.

 Primary drive was by helical gears to a multi-plate wet clutch and five speed gearbox.
 Chain drive took power to the rear wheel.